MIT-AJL-Team-4/Kaggle-Project/README.md

 Our solutions leverages:
 - EfficientNetB0, a CNN pre-trained on ImageNet, a dataset we chose after learning about it's vast bredth of labeled skin condition images and thus great potential for training models.
 By employing transfer learning, we fine-tune EfficientNetB0 on the dermatology dataset provided on the AJL Kaggle competition board.

-- ResNet50 model, a pre-trained model developed by Microsoft in 2015.
+- ResNet50, a pre-trained model developed by Microsoft in 2015.
 In particular, it is a CNN that is used for image classification.
 This model is also pre trained on ImageNet.

 ## Data & Training